Personal Trainer vs Gym Trainer: Best Choice for Fitness in New York–Newark–Jersey City | Bose Fitness

 A trainer’s credentials, experience, and specialization directly impact outcomes.
 Look for:

 Kaushik Bose brings a strong EEAT profile: Founder of Bose Fitness, Certified Personal Trainer & Yoga Instructor, Mr. India Bronze Medalist, and 9+ years’ experience across personal training, yoga, and online coaching — which means he blends sport-level discipline with holistic practices (strength, mobility, breathing).
 This blend is especially useful for clients who want both performance and stress-management benefits.
 Use trainer credentials and client reviews as filters when choosing.
-Personal trainer near me
+Caesarean section is classified as major abdominal surgery, and the recovery demands careful, phased rehabilitation before any structured fitness programme begins.
+If you are navigating this journey in the capital, a specialist London personal trainer for c-section recovery can build a programme specifically around your surgical healing, scar tissue management, and deep core restoration.

 6. Sample 12-week program comparisons